Former Passaic Mayor Samuel 'Sammy' Rivera Dies

-Former Passaic Mayor Samuel Rivera has died in a nursing home, current Mayor Hector Carlos Lora confirmed Friday.
+Former Passaic Mayor Samuel Rivera has died in a nursing home in Pennsylvania, current Mayor Hector Carlos Lora confirmed Friday.
 He was 73.

 A cause of death wasn't immediately disclosed.